dojo/cli/readme.md

 Usage: dojo <command> [subCommand] [options]

-Hey there, here are all the things you can do with dojo-cli:
+Hey there, here are all the things you can do with @dojo/cli:
 ...
 ```